Otemba/paypal-to-eth/mining/README.md

 Image: A non-blocking happy flow dialog needs three REST calls
 ## What does the dialog.json tell?
 Please note the sample start page for an initial dialog.
 The dialog is a json object that grows during the session.
-The following are some indicators that may help you tracking the state and problems that you may encounter.
+The following are some indicators that may support you whilst controlling and tracking the state.

+Image: Test modes

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0ODYzMjAzMjAsLTQxMDAwMDcyMywtNj
-M2NzQwNjgyLDE1MzgzNjQ0NTYsMTM3OTY5MzQ5OSw3NTU1Mjk1
-NThdfQ==
+eyJoaXN0b3J5IjpbMjA5MjA2OTM4MSwtMTQ4NjMyMDMyMCwtND
+EwMDAwNzIzLC02MzY3NDA2ODIsMTUzODM2NDQ1NiwxMzc5Njkz
+NDk5LDc1NTUyOTU1OF19
 -->